jrudar/TreeOrdination/README.md

     min_dist: float, default = 0.001
         The 'min_dist' parameter of UMAP.

+    scale: bool, default = False
+        Specifies if each row in X should be divided by its sum.

+    clr_trf: bool, default = False
+        Specifies if the data should be center log-ratio transformed.

+    rclr_trf: bool, default = False
+        Specifies if the data should be transformed using the robust centered log-ratio transformation.

+    exclude_col: list-like, default = [False, 0]
+        Specifies which columns should be excluded for scaling and/or transformation.
+Currently, ff the first entry in the list is true only the last column in X is excluded from transformation.
+This behavior will change in the future so that the second entry in this list will specify a list of columns to exclude.

     n_components: int, default = 2
         The number of components of the final unsupervised projection.